 To arrive at proper conclusions, men must understand both sides of a controversy.
 And yet it is evident to every student of history that the human family has reluctantly considered any proposition conflicting with its pet theories and preconceived ideas.
 Why should any man fear investigation if he is in the right?
 Why appeal to prejudice?
 Why resort to persecution?
-This, however, has always been the method of warfare against truth.
+This, however, has always been the method of warfare against the truth.

+The power of public opinion in governing individual action has been one of the chief obstacles to the expansion of truth.
+No sooner has a new doctrine been presented than the cry is raised, "Away with it."
 Truth must come in contact with the traditions of men.
-Truth has won and will continue to win its way into the hearts of honest, God-fearing people.
-But how difficult it is to reach a man steeled against further investigation, and who is intrenched behind the walls of prejudice.
+Truth has won and will continue to win its way into the hearts of honest, Godfearing people.
+But how difficult it is to reach a man steeled against further investigation, and who is intrenched behind the walls of prejudice with which the bigot ever surrounds himself!

 The press and pulpit are largely responsible for the general misconception as to the position of the Latter Day Saints.
-All kinds of evil reports and malicious slanders have been circulated against them.
+All kinds of evil reports and malicious slanders have been against them.
 Orthodox ministers have ever been ready to prejudice the minds of the masses, without opportunity being afforded us to present our defense.
 We welcome the growing tendency to give us fair play, and feel confident that the name of "Latter Day Saint" will soon be respected the world over.